Murder of Santosh Deshmukh: Public response

 The murder sparked protests in Beed, with villagers and Deshmukh's family demanding justice.
-On February 25, 2025, Massajog residents held a hunger strike, unhappy with the investigation.
+On 25 February 2025, Massajog residents held a hunger strike to express dissatisfaction with the investigation.
 They demanded the arrest of Krushna Andhale, a probe into police officers Prashant Mahajan and Rajesh Patil, and the appointment of senior advocate Ujjwal Nikam as special public prosecutor.
-The government named Nikam to the role on February 26, 2025.
+The government appointed Nikam to the role on 26 February 2025.
 Deshmukh's brother, Dhananjay Deshmukh, opposed bail for the suspects, fearing evidence tampering.

 Political leaders across parties condemned the murder.
 Shiv Sena (UBT) leader Aaditya Thackeray criticized the government’s delay in acting against Munde, while NCP (SP) leader Supriya Sule called for a thorough probe.
-Maratha quota activist Manoj Jarange-Patil and Congress leaders also backed the call for justice.
+Maratha quota activist Manoj Jarange and INC leaders also supported the call for justice.

 Legal proceedings

-The trial is underway in a special MCOCA court in Beed, with Ujjwal Nikam as the special public prosecutor.
-The chargesheet includes evidence from weapons, mobile phone videos, and witness statements.
-The suspects face charges under the Bharatiya Nyaya Sanhita for murder, kidnapping, and extortion, plus MCOCA provisions for organized crime.
+The trial is underway in a special MCOCA court in Beed, with Ujjwal Nikam serving as the special public prosecutor.
+The chargesheet includes evidence such as weapons, mobile phone videos, and witness statements.
+The suspects face charges under the Bharatiya Nyaya Sanhita for murder, kidnapping, and extortion, as well as MCOCA provisions for organized crime.
 As of June 2025, the trial continues, with seven of the eight suspects in custody.